 Note: Evince, Xpdf (and Okular) are PDF viewers.
 To create PDF files; the easiest option from most any application is Print-to-PDF.
 Many applications (some via plug-ins) export to PDF.
 In LibreOffice Writer; Go to File --> Export as PDF.

-If you need to edit an already existing PDF file (ie: you don't have the original), there are other apps that work from the command line (PDFtk), or with a GUI interface (PDF-Shuffler).
+If you need to edit an already existing PDF file (meaning you don't have the original), there are applications that allow PDF editing / manipulation.
+Manipulate PDF files via the command line with PDFtk, or with a GUI interface with PDF-Shuffler.
 GIMP has native PDF support - also see Patrick Nagel's solution for multi-page PDF documents here.
-And LibreOffice has folded their PDF Importer into Draw, where a PDF opens and is editable.
+And LibreOffice has folded their PDF Importer into Draw, where many PDF files open and are editable.

 GnuCash is financial

 scheduled transactions, reports, graphs and more.
 Easily import data

 from on-line bank statements and other software packages using HBCI,

 OFX and QIF files.
 GnuCash uses the double entry accounting system;